OOD Link Prediction Generalization Capabilities of Message-Passing GNNs in Larger Test Graphs: Preliminaries

 \subsection{Node embeddings with {\em continuous} message passing neural networks}

-Here we define continuous message passing neural networks for structural node embeddings. \begin{definition}[Continuous message-passing] Given a \MPNN $\Theta$ as in \Cref{def:MPNN}, the {\em node continuous message passing neural network (\onecMPNN)} on graphons and metric-space signals $f:\cX\rightarrow \sR^\firstlayerd$ can be defined by replacing the graph node features and the aggregation scheme in \Cref{def:gmpnn} by the following continuous counterparts.
-Using a message signal $U:\cX\times \cX\rightarrow \sR^H$, the continuous mean aggregation of $U$ is defined by $\Monebar_W(U)(x) = \int_\cX \frac{W(x,y)}{d_W(x)}U(x,y)d\mu(y),$ while the integral aggregation is defined as $\Mone_W(U)(x) = \int_\cX W(x,y) U(x,y)d\mu(y),$ where $W$ is a graphon and $ d_W(x) = \int_\cX W(x,y)d\mu(y) $ is the {\em graphon degree} as in \Cref{def:rgm}.\end{definition} By replacing the discrete aggregations in \Cref{def:gmpnn} by the above continuous aggregations, the same \MPNN $\Theta$ can process metric-space signals instead of graph signals in the following definition.
+Here we adapt the degree-normalized definition of \citet{maskey2022generalization} on continuous message passing neural networks for structural node embeddings to our continuous integral aggregation (N-normalized GNNs).

+\begin{definition}[Continuous message-passing] Given a \MPNN $\Theta$ as in \Cref{def:MPNN}, the {\em node continuous message passing neural network (\onecMPNN)} on graphons and metric-space signals $f:\cX\rightarrow \sR^\firstlayerd$ can be defined by replacing the graph node features and the aggregation scheme in \Cref{def:gmpnn} by the following continuous counterparts.
+Using a message signal $U:\cX\times \cX\rightarrow \sR^H$, the continuous integral aggregation is defined as $\Mone_W(U)(x) = \int_\cX W(x,y) U(x,y)d\mu(y),$ where $W$ is a graphon. \end{definition} As defined in \citet[Definition 2.4]{maskey2022generalization}, the same \MPNN $\Theta$ can process metric-space signals instead of graph signals with the continuous aggregations.
+Instead of using continuous mean aggregation as \cite[Definition 2.4]{maskey2022generalization}, we are using continuous integral aggregation.